Tohr01/a-star/README.md

-# A implementation of the A* search algorithm in Scheme (No visual interface)
+# A implementation of the A* search algorithm in Scheme/Racket (No visual interface)

 ### Usage
 1. Clone the repo